stevenMouret/web-accessibility-guidelines/_doc/accessibility/mandatory-elements/page-title.md

 The title of the page could be `Search results for the term(s) city - 7 results | Name of the website`.

+#### Page title of the form

+When a form is submited and the page is reloaded with error(s), it is necessary to notify the user as soon as the title of the page.

+The title of the page could be `5 Error(s) - Contact - Name of my website`.